Loved Me Back to Life

 Loved Me Back to Life is the twenty-fifth studio album and eleventh English-language album by Canadian singer Celine Dion, released by Columbia Records on 1 November 2013.
-It was preceded by the lead single and title track, "Loved Me Back to Life", which was released on 3 September 2013.
-Loved Me Back to Life was Dion's first English-language studio album since Taking Chances (2007).
-It was produced by Emanuel Kiriakou, Babyface, Tricky Stewart, Aaron Pearce, Kuk Harrell, Eg White, Play Production, Ne-Yo and Walter Afanasieff, among others.
-The album includes two duets: "Incredible" with Ne-Yo and "Overjoyed" with Stevie Wonder.
-Loved Me Back to Life garnered positive reviews from music critics and has sold over 1.5 million copies worldwide.
+Dion's first English-language studio album since Taking Chances (2007), it was produced by Babyface, Tricky Stewart, Eg White, Walter Afanasieff, and others, and initially developed in 2012 under the title Water and a Flame.
+Blending contemporary pop and R&B with selected Las Vegas covers, its release was delayed as Dion and her team shifted the album toward original material, and it was renamed Loved Me Back to Life in 2013.